crispab/codekvast/README.md

 ### Development environment

-#### JDK
+#### JDK and Node.js

 Java 8 is required.
 OpenJDK is recommended.

+Node.js and NPM are required.

-Use the following command to install OpenJDK 8 (Ubuntu, Debian):
+Use the following command to install OpenJDK 8, Node.js and npm (Ubuntu, Debian):

-    sudo apt-get install openjdk-8-jdk
+    sudo apt-get install openjdk-8-jdk npm nodejs-legacy

 #### TypeScript